Color Night Vision on Non-Battery Powered Ring Devices

 The colors in the colorized images look a bit odd.
 Is that normal?

 Yes.
 The colors in a colorized image are not the true colors of the object.
 They're just a best-guess approximation based on the amount of light reflecting off the object.
-As such, the colors in a colorized image will be a bit off from true.
+As such, the colors in a colorized image will be a bit off from the actual colors.

 Do I have to use the colorized night image feature?